 JCSD applies fees to offset the public-service cost of new development.
 An initial upfront deposit of funds is applied to various phases of a project.
-This “Advance Payment Against Actual Cost” funds various functions such as water and sewer availability, plan-check, inspection, and other services required to implement the projects.
-It is important to note that the deposited may or may not be adequate to complete all project tasking.
+This “Advance Payment Against Actual Cost” funds various functions such as water and sewer availability, plan check, inspection, and other services required to implement the projects.
+It is important to note that the deposit may or may not be adequate to complete all project tasking.
 For example, a project might require more plan-check review because the initial plans and subsequent drafts lack details or did not address prior comments.
 Some examples of project tasking requiring a deposit include:

 Water Facility Charges are used by JCSD to pay for infrastructure needed to provide water service to the proposed development.
-The “Water Facility Charge”, sometimes referred to as a “water connection charge”, is based on the size of the water meter and its corresponding capacity to deliver water flow to the customer.
-The “Drop-In Charge w/Radio Read” is the cost to provide the water meter with radio reading capabilities.
+The “Water Facility Charge,” sometimes referred to as a “water connection charge,” is based on the size of the water meter and its corresponding capacity to deliver water flow to the customer.
+The “Drop-In Charge w/Radio Read” is the cost to provide the water meter with radio-reading capabilities.
 For a single-family dwelling project (only), the “Meter Installation Charge” is the cost of having the meter installed by JCSD.
-Otherwise, the Developer may choose to install the service line and meter using a District-approved contractor.
+Otherwise, the developer may choose to install the service line and meter using a District-approved contractor.

 Sewer Facility Charges are used by JCSD to pay for related infrastructure to provide sewer service to the proposed development.
-Charges are based on the development’s number of “Equivalent Dwelling Units (URL: Glossary) (EDUs).
-The sewer facility charge, sometimes referred to as a “sewer connection charge” is based on the total number of EDU’s calculated for the development.
+Charges are based on the development’s number of “Equivalent Dwelling Units (EDUs).
+The "Sewer Facility Charge," sometimes referred to as a “sewer connection charge” is based on the total number of EDUs calculated for the development.